You can use this information to deploy a Ruby on Rails app to Cloud Foundry.

 For example, for the

-shared-domain.example.com, running the above command creates the URL
+shared-domain.example.com, running the previous command creates the URL

-The example below shows the terminal output when deploying the
+The following example shows the terminal output when deploying the

 cf push uses the instructions in the manifest file to create the app, create and bind the route, and upload the app.
 It then follows the information in the manifest to start one instance of the app with 256M of RAM.
 After the app starts, the output displays the health and status of the app.